Force over Distance: Chapter 28

 //Are you fuckin’ envious?//

-//No,// Young growled, coming to a stop just outside the gateroom doors. //Just get out here, will you?// He leaned against the bulkhead glaring at the closed doors.
+//No,// Young growled, coming to a stop just outside the gateroom. //Just get out here, will you?// He leaned against the bulkhead and glared at the closed doors.

 “Pardon me for a moment.”
 Rush slid from beneath the console.
-“I’m sure Eli can answer any questions that might arise in my absence, if you can stand to listen to a three-to-one ratio of meaningless pop-culture references to actual scientific content.”
+“I’m sure Eli can answer any questions that might arise in my absence, if y’can stand to listen to a three-to-one ratio of meaningless pop-culture references to actual scientific content.”

 “Meaningless?”
 Eli called after him.
 “You should see some of the kino footage I didn’t show, you ungrateful—”

-The door swished open and Rush strode out of the gateroom, leaning on a crutch, moving with grace, edged with the fire of his own cognitive architecture.
+The door swished open and Rush strode out of the gateroom, leaning into a crutch, moving with grace, edged with the fire of his own cognitive architecture.

-“Shall we just skip to the part where you tell me?”
-Rush asked.
+Rush sighed.
+“Shall we skip to the part where you tell me?”

 “Disclose my tactical importance?
 To whom?
 For what?
 Fuckin’ when?
 An’ what the fuck does it matter?
 My tactical importance, to you, is and has always been at the absolute apex of whatever hierarchy you’d care to build.
 Do you—”